 “Supreme Court Subjects the NFL and Other Joint Ventures to Sherman Act Scrutiny,” Antitrust News & Notes, May 2010

 “Antitrust Issues Involving Intellectual Property,” chapter in 2008 Annual Review of Antitrust Law Developments (co-author).

 “Reporter’s Privilege Compendium – Fifth Circuit,” chapter for Reporters Committee for Freedom of the Press (co-author)

 Disparate Impact Legislation and Abrogation of the States’ Sovereign Immunity, after Nevada Department of Human Resources v.
 HIbbs and Tennessee v.
 Lane, 83 Tex.
 L. Rev. 1173 (2005)

 Intellectual Property Litigation

 Data acquisition: Part of team enforcing patents related to high data rate, device-independent information transfer against multiple defendants; trial court denied motion to transfer venue and appeal court denied mandamus.
-Ms. Glauser led Federal Circuit briefing and is assisting in defending multiple inter partes review proceedings.
+Ms. Glauser led Federal Circuit briefing.
 (Fed.
 Cir., PTAB,& E.D.
 Tex.)